SnydenPinto/Number-Guessing-Game/README.md

 # Number Guessing Game

-Welcome to the Number Guessing Game repository!
+Welcome to the Number Guessing Game!
 This is a simple text-based game where players can guess a randomly generated number.
 The game offers single-player and multiplayer modes, along with instructions and a high score tracking feature.

 ## Game Description